nerrons/nerrons.github.io/_posts/2019-08-26-gsoc-final-report.md

   - gsoc
 ---

+This is the final report for Shaoqian's work under Purr Data during GSoC 2019.

 # Things done
 Below is a list of merge requests submitted during the coding period.
 - [General improvements for the building process.](https://git.purrdata.net/jwilkes/purr-data/merge_requests/295)